AmokSolderer/APC/DOC/Settings.md

 | 13 | Exit Settings | - | - | - | No setting - exits the settings mode and writes the new setting to an SD card if present |

 ## Game Settings in Remote Control mode

+These game settings are only visible if 'Remote Control' is selected as the 'Active Game' in the 'System Settings'.

 | Number | Text  | Item Nr | Item Text | Default | Comment |
 |--|--|--|--|--|--|